-Basically, the electronic process that allows us to check results online and gain confidence in our strategy today once upon a time took months or even years.
+Basically, the electronic process that allows us to check results online and gain confidence in our strategy today used to take months, even years.
 Since then, the process has continued to advance, but not always for the better.

 Now, don't get me wrong.
 Those who apply diligence and common sense to Forex strategy backtesting are often rewarded with tremendous gains.
-On the other hand, traders who only apply computing power and not human logic continue to suffer huge losses.
+On the other hand, traders who only apply computing power and leave human logic out of the picture continue to suffer huge losses.

-Having expectations is important when it comes to developing a Forex strategy.
+Having expectations is important when it comes to developing a Forex strategy that really works.
 Expectations force you to define a plan in advance.
 The whole process of Forex backtesting revolves around the notion of proving and validating your ideas.

-However, the first thing you have to do is put those ideas and expectations into a clear plan.
-You should always have a clear idea of the trading interval that you want to use, the relative risk of the methodology employed and the percentage of profitable trades.
-If the performed backtest confirms your ideas, then you may have confidence in the strategy and move to forward testing it.
+However, the first thing you have to do is put those ideas and expectations into a plan.
+You should always have a clear idea of the trading interval that you want to use, the relative risk of the methodology employed, and the percentage of profitable trades.
+If the Forex strategy tester confirms your ideas, you may have confidence in the strategy and move to further testing it.

-Comprehensive live data can be provided for you by using the MT4SE.
+Comprehensive live data can be provided for you by using the MetaTrader 4 SE (see download link above).
 One feature that gets the job done is the Symbol Information indicator.
 It gives a quick and thorough breakdown of the market situation for any instrument.

-The only way to know if a strategy will work is by using FX backtesting software.
-Be warned, though, that backtesting does not guarantee future profits – even if the backtest is simple validation of rules or multidimensional analysis of results.
+The only way to know if a strategy works is by using FX backtesting software.
+Be warned, though, that backtesting does not guarantee future profits – even if the backtest is a simple validation of rules or multidimensional analysis of results.

 Another issue with using FX backtesting software is infrequent liquidity, which varies due to many external factors.
 As a matter of fact, liquidity can be quite difficult to simulate.

-We don't pretend to have a unique opinion when we say the best Forex backtesting software is MetaTrader 4 (MT4).
-This proven, secure electronic trading platform is the most popular choice for trading the financial markets, with the indicator-rich MT4 Supreme Edition being the preferred option.
+To say that the best Forex backtesting software is MetaTrader 4 would be no understatement.
+This proven and secure electronic trading platform is the most popular choice for trading the financial markets, with the indicator-rich MetaTrader 4 Supreme Edition being the preferred option.

-MT4 is popular for FX backtesting because of its inbuilt strategy tester feature.
-And of course, free registration also helps.
-But while possessing the right software can give you the upper start in trading, there is no strategy that will work unless your broker is reliable.
+MetaTtrader 4 is popular for FX backtesting because of its in-built Strategy Tester feature.
+And, of course, free registration also helps.
+But keep in mind that while possessing the right software can give you the upper start in trading, there is no strategy that will work unless your broker is reliable.

-Because not all Forex brokers are created equal.
-It's best to open an account with a broker that has Financial Conduct Authority (FCA) and MiFID regulation.
+Not all Forex brokers are created equal.
+That's why it's best to open an account with a broker who has Financial Conduct Authority (FCA) and MiFID regulation.
 This way, you get real backtested results and you know your money is safe when you start trading on a live account.